-Nationally, 14% (n=1 586) of individuals admitted to treatment presented with a dual diagnosis.
-Across regions, the largest proportion of persons in treatment presenting with a dual diagnosis reported mental health problems

-(67%).
-Depression, anxiety and panic disorders and sleep disorders were the three most common mental illnesses reported nationally.
+Nationally, 14% (n=1 340) of individuals admitted to treatment presented with a dual diagnosis of a non-communicable disease (ncd).
+Across regions, the largest proportion of persons in treatment presenting with a dual diagnosis reported mental health problems (62%), followed by respiratory diseases (18%) and blood pressure illnesses (16%).
+Nationally, depression (43%), anxiety and panic disorders (20%) and sleep disorders (20%) were the three most common mental illnesses reported.